Of course you want to be successful at Wayne State. But what's the best way to do that? One approach is to join a Learning Community.

 - Form new friendships, which will give you support in your new environment

-To join a Learning Community, please visit the list of 2018-19 Learning Communities.
+To join a Learning Community, please visit the list of current Learning Communities.

 - How do I decide which learning community to join?
 Learning Communities are formed around a specific course, major, or area of interest.
 Check out the descriptions of the Learning Communities listed on this site and find one that sounds interesting to you.
 Contact the coordinator of that Learning Community to discuss how your goals will fit with the Learning Community—and then talk to the coordinator about signing up.